Idiopathic pulmonary fibrosis

-Idiopathic pulmonary fibrosis (IPF), or (formerly) fibrosing alveolitis, is a rare, progressive illness of the respiratory system, characterized by the thickening and stiffening of lung tissue, associated with the formation of scar tissue.
-It is a type of chronic scarring lung disease characterized by a progressive and irreversible decline in lung function.
-The tissue in the lungs becomes thick and stiff, which affects the tissue that surrounds the air sacs in the lungs.
+Idiopathic pulmonary fibrosis (IPF), formerly known as cryptogenic fibrosing alveolitis, is a rare, progressive illness of the respiratory system, characterized by the thickening and stiffening of lung tissue, that surrounds the air sacs, and is associated with the formation of scar tissue.
+It is a type of chronic pulmonary fibrosis characterized by a progressive and irreversible decline in lung function.

 Symptoms typically include gradual onset of shortness of breath and a dry cough.
-Other changes may include feeling tired, and abnormally large and dome shaped finger and toenails (nail clubbing).
+Other changes may include feeling tired, and clubbing abnormally large and dome shaped finger and toenails.
 Complications may include pulmonary hypertension, heart failure, pneumonia or pulmonary embolism.